If you’re in customer service, you’re probably noticing an increasing emphasis on customer engagement. There’s good reason for that.

 What is customer engagement?

 If you scan the Internet, you’ll likely find many definitions of customer engagement.
-At a high level, it means meeting your customers in the channels where they are, building long-term relationships, and encouraging brand loyalty.
+At a high level, it means building long-term customer relationships by meeting them in the channels where they are and encouraging brand loyalty.
 At its core, customer engagement is a personal connection.

-Gallup defines customer engagement as a consumer’s emotional or psychological attachment to a brand, product, or company.
+Gallup defines customer engagement as a consumer’s psychological or emotional connection with a brand, product, or company.
 That attachment or loyalty matters because customers spend more with companies they like — in good times and in bad.
 Sounds simple enough, right?

 But many companies are missing the boat when it comes to the execution of customer engagement strategies.
 That’s because their primary focus is on getting customers to buy more, more often.
 But that’s not the best way to build relationships and loyalty.